Only Gets Worse With Time, If Left Untreated, It Can Lead To

 These innovative procedures are performed without the need for large incisions, sutures or staples as are used in conventional surgical methods.

-Typically, vein treatment at The Vein & Vascular Institute of Tampa Bay take less than an hour and most patients are able to leave our vein clinic and resume normal activities within 24 hours.
+Typically, vein treatments at The Vein and Vascular Institute of Tampa Bay take less than an hour and most patients are able to leave our vein clinic and resume normal activities within 24 hours.

 Venous disease is a serious medical condition that only gets worse with time and if left untreated it can lead to leg ulcers or a deadly blood clot that can cause a pulmonary embolism (blocked artery in the lungs).